brentgroves/k8s-train/mysql/mysql.md

 # as the superuser
-I don't think you need to make this directory yourself. sudo mkdir /mnt/data
+I don't think you need to make this directory yourself. sudo mkdir /mnt/data unless you want to initialize the directory with a file such index.html.

 kubectl apply -f mysql-pv.yaml